 Lodo Red Adobo

-Our Lodo Red Adobo is one of four adobos we make, which includes La Plata Peak, Caribbean and a salt-free Mexican.
+Our Lodo Red Adobo is only one type of adobo seasonings we make, the others include La Plata Peak and a salt-free Mexican.
 We handcraft this tasty seasoning by mixing chile powder, Spanish paprika, salt, black pepper, shallots, Mexican oregano, minced green onion, cumin, cloves and arrowroot.

 Chile powder, Spanish paprika, salt, black pepper, shallots, Mexican oregano, minced green onion, cumin, cloves and arrowroot